 Students show an understanding of the balance between economic, social and environmental needs (e.g., agricultural practices, energy use, population growth), while focusing on meeting present needs without compromising the ability of future generations to meet their needs.

-Agricultural practices have changed to increase production and meet consumer expectations in countries with increasing populations, reduced arable land and fewer farmers.
+Agricultural practices have changed to increase production on fewer acres by fewer farmers, meet consumer expectations, and provide food for an increasing global population.
 As countries continue to develop economically, the demands of their populations also change to include a greater variety of foods and an increase in the demand for meat as a source of protein in their diets.
 Some of the agricultural advances farmers are employing to meet the demands include GMOs, better hybrid seeds and “smart” farming practices also known as precision agriculture.
 However, many of these methods are only available to more economically developed countries.
 Precision agriculture is more than one technology or activity, it is “a management system that is information and technology based, is site specific and uses one or more of the following sources of data: soils, crops, nutrients, pests, moisture, or yield, for optimum profitability, sustainability, and protection of the environment (USDA, Agronomy Technical Note No.1, June 2007).”

 The push for the use of precision management systems arises from the future need to feed over nine billion people by 2050.
 These systems help to maintain productivity and profitability of the agriculture system while attempting to maximize yield.
 Techniques range from soil testing to determine the amount of nutrients available and the amount needed to grow a specific crop; hybrid or variety selection specific to the conditions under which it will be grown (climate, soil type, etc); pesticide choices to address specific pests within a field; as well as using data from all of these techniques to make future decisions.
 Specific technologies have been developed to aid in the use of the data collected by various methods.
 They include: auto-steering of equipment to maximize field use and decrease overlap of crop planting and fertilizer and pesticide application; GPS systems of various types to enable auto-steering and other technologies; variable rate seeding, fertilizer and pesticide application; yield monitoring systems mounted to harvesters; and remote sensing to collect data about field health and responses to management strategies.